Atsuko Hirayanagi discusses her debut feature Oh Lucy!, a rare film that centres a complex middle-aged woman as the lead.

 Atsuko Hirayanagi:: I think I’ve remained the same since my earliest memories, when I became “conscious” at three years old.
 The person inside myself hasn’t changed.
 What changes are the different kinds of social masks we wear.The person inside me hasn’t changed.
 What changes are the different kinds of social masks we wear.
 Click To Tweet

 In Japan, the “office-lady” is a mask.
 If you wear it, you’re not supposed to stand out.
 You’re just here to work for other people who are the “heroes”, the protagonists in the office.
 That’s also why I wanted to make an office-lady the protagonist.
 We’re all the same inside.
 We may all wear different masks, come from different cultures, speak different languages, but that three-year-old part of me is probably the same as yours.
 All we really want is the same: to have people we love and who love us.

-7R: The humour in the film is all about extremes.
+7R: The humour in Oh Lucy! is all about extremes.
 It can be extremely bleak, with several people jumping in front of trains, or extremely odd, with the lead’s unpredictable, crazy actions.

 7R: Shinobu Terajima has a very expressive face.
 We know what her character is thinking until she becomes almost completely unpredictable.
 How did you direct Terajima?

-7R: How did you end up casting Josh Hartnett?
+7R: How did you end up casting Josh Hartnett in Oh Lucy!?

 7R: How was it working with an American actor, as opposed to Japanese actors?